 3. Complete a Workplace Analysis

-This is a good idea to do routinely to help find potential workplace safety hazards.
-Even small things like a loose floor tile or wet surfaces can represent potential accidents.
+It’s a good idea to routinely perform an analysis of the potential hazards and improvements in the workplace.
+Even small things like a loose floor tile or wet surfaces can create the potential for accidents — and those accidents are avoidable.

 4. Create Health and Safety Solutions